timwis/slugify-headers/README.md

 $ cat data.csv | python main.py
 ```

-And it will return database-friendly headers as JSON with special characters and extra spaces removed:
+And it will return database-friendly headers with special characters and extra spaces removed:
 ```
-["animal", "no_of_legs", "domesticated", "notes_here"]
+animal,no_of_legs,domesticated,notes_here
 ```

 For greater efficiency, just pass the first row of the CSV file: